 - How to get there?

 The Tipon Ruins consists of a site of more than 500 acres near Cusco.
 It was built around a natural spring.
 And even though there is evidence of irrigation canals in a vast majority of Inca ruins, Tipón is one of the only famous places in Peru where the irrigation system is still in full operation.
 The wonderful site has water flowing throughout the year, even in the dry season.
 So it is not surprising that Tipón is a masterpiece when it comes to water management.

-The Ruins of Tipón is an immense archaeological park where water was formerly worshiped.
-They are unfortunately located far from other relevant points of the Sacred Valley, so this impressive place usually goes unnoticed.
-But as an advantage, is that it is usually a very quiet, private tour and away from the crowds.
-This Inca citadel is usually well hidden among the mountains above the Valley.
-Still, this park has a beautiful view of well-preserved Inca terraces, finely designed fountains and water channels that continue to operate to this day.
+The Ruins of Tipón are an immense archaeological park where water was once worshiped.
+Unfortunately, they are far from other relevant points of the Sacred Valley, so this impressive place often goes unnoticed.
+But as an advantage, it is usually a very quiet private tour away from the crowds.
+This Inca citadel is hidden among the mountains above the Valley.
+Still, this park has a beautiful view of well-preserved Inca terraces, finely designed fountains, and water channels that continue to operate to this day.

 WHAT CAN YOU SEE IN IT?